DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

             in the case of continuous treatment, treat should be a float or a ndarray or pandas.Series, by default None
         :param treatment value or list or ndarray or pandas.Series, default None control: This is similar to the cases of treat, by default None
+        :param outcome value, optional target_outcome: Only effective when the outcome is discrete.
+Default the last one in attribute **y_encoder_.classes_**.
+        :param str, optional, default 'ATE', optional quantity: 'ATE' or 'ITE', default 'ATE'.
         :param bool, default False return_detail: If True, return effect details in result.
+        :param dict, optional kwargs: Other options to call estimator.estimate().

         :returns: causal effect of each treatment.
-The result DataFrame columns are:
+When quantity='ATE', the result DataFrame columns are:
                * mean: mean of causal effect,
                * min: minimum of causal effect,
                * max: maximum of causal effect,
                * detail (if return_detail is True ): causal effect ndarray;
-            In the case of discrete treatment, the result DataFrame indices are multiindex of (treatment name and treat_vs_control);
+            in the case of discrete treatment, the result DataFrame indices are multiindex of (treatment name and treat_vs_control);
             in the case of continuous treatment, the result DataFrame indices are treatment names.
+            When quantity='ITE', the result DataFrame are individual causal effect of each treatment, in the case of discrete treatment, the result DataFrame columns are multiindex of (treatment name and treat_vs_control);
+            in the case of continuous treatment, the result DataFrame columns are treatment names.
         :rtype: pandas.DataFrame

-    .. py:method:: individual_causal_effect(test_data, control=None)
+    .. py:method:: individual_causal_effect(test_data, control=None, target_outcome=None)

         Estimate the causal effect for each individual.